8 best short-term investments in December 2021

 If you’re looking to invest money for the short term, you’re probably searching for a safe place to stash cash before you need to access it in the not-so-distant future.
-The volatile markets and slumping economy in 2020 led many investors to hold cash as the coronavirus crisis continued — and 2021 is proving to be uncertain, too, as the economy attempts to bounce back while trying to keep inflation in check.
+The volatile markets and slumping economy led many investors to hold cash as the coronavirus crisis continued — and 2021 has remained uncertain, as the economy attempts to bounce back while trying to keep inflation in check.

 As a result, you’ll want to ensure you have that cash when you need it, instead of squandering the money on a potentially risky investment.
 So the most important thing investors should be looking for in a short-term investment is safety.

 If you’re making a short-term investment, you’re often doing so because you need to have the money at a certain time.
 If you’re saving for a down payment on a house or a wedding, for example, the money must be at the ready.
 Short-term investments are those you make for less than three years.
 You’ll sacrifice a potentially higher return for the safety of having the money.

 If you have a longer time horizon – at least three to five years (and longer is better) – you can look at investments such as stocks.
 Stocks offer the potential for much higher returns.
 The stock market has historically risen an average of 10 percent annually over long periods – but it has proven to be quite volatile.
 So the longer time horizon gives you the ability to ride out the ups and downs of the stock market.